Jorge Barreto Xavier

-Jorge Barreto Xavier (born, 6 November 1965, Goa, India) is a Portuguese cultural manager, university professor and politician.
-He was, between October 2012 and October 2015, the Secretary of State for Culture of the XIX Constitutional Government of Portugal, under the authority of the Prime-Minister, Pedro Passos Coelho.
+Jorge Barreto Xavier (born 6 November 1965) is a Portuguese cultural manager, university professor and politician.
+He served as the Secretary of State for Culture of the XIX Constitutional Government of Portugal from October 2012 to October 2015. under Prime Minister of Portugal Pedro Passos Coelho.

-Biography
+Early life

-He was born in Goa.
-In 1970 he moved to Portugal, to the city of Guarda, Beira Interior.
+Xavier was born in Goa, India.
+In 1970, he moved to Portugal, to the city of Guarda, Beira Interior.
 He lived in Guarda and Sabugal before he went to Lisbon in 1984 to study Law.
+In 1986, when he was 20 years old, he founded the Portuguese Club of Arts and Ideas (in Portuguese: Clube Português de Artes e Ideias - CPAI).

+Career

-In 1986, when he was 20 years old, he founded the Portuguese Club of Arts and Ideas (PCAI).
-In 1987, he created and coordinated the 1st Portuguese Arts and Ideas Show, an initiative that aimed to present the contemporary art and that has integrated works in the fields of architecture, fine arts, comics, cinema, dance, graphic design, photography, literature, music, theatre and video, a pioneer joint in Portugal.
+In 1987, Xavier created and coordinated the 1st Portuguese Arts and Ideas Show, an initiative that aimed to present the contemporary art and that has integrated works in the fields of architecture, fine arts, comics, cinema, dance, graphic design, photography, literature, music, theatre and video, a pioneer joint in Portugal.

-This presentation model would be used in further initiatives that he has directed, like "New values of Culture" (1988), "Culture and Development" (1989 and 1990), "Tendencies" (1991) and "Young Artists" (1992), a name that continues to be used in initiatives annually developed by the PCAI to promote artists in the beginning of their careers.
+This presentation model would be used in further initiatives that he has directed, like "New values of Culture" (1988), "Culture and Development" (1989 and 1990), "Tendencies" (1991) and "Young Artists" (1992), a name that continues to be used in initiatives annually developed by the CPAI to promote artists in the beginning of their careers.
 In 1991, with colleagues from the first graduate program on Arts Management in Portugal (1989), he founded the Portuguese Association of Arts´ Managers.
 In 1992, creates the Paideia program- artistic animation on secondary schools, an initiative through which contemporary art (music, theatre, dance, photography, fine arts, video) was taken to 180 Portuguese secondary schools until 1997.
-Alongside that, since 1988, through the PCAI, he became representative of Portugal on the Biennial of Young Artists from Europe and the Mediterranean, important for the internationalization of the Portuguese artists in the 80's and 90's of the twentieth century.
+Alongside that, since 1988, through the CPAI, he became representative of Portugal on the Biennial of Young Artists from Europe and the Mediterranean, important for the internationalization of the Portuguese artists in the 80's and 90's of the twentieth century.
 In 1994 he directed the 7th Edition of the Biennial of Lisbon, with more than 500 artists from 20 countries.

 In 1997, he created the "Common Place- Experimentation Arts Centre" at a gunpowder factory in Barcarena, Oeiras.
 It was the first integrated centre of artistic experimentation in Portugal and one of the largest in Europe (with the possibility to work in several fields: visual arts, dance, music, theatre, writing, video and intermedia projects).
 Also in this year, created the "Biennial of Young Creators of Lusophone Countries", which continues to take place.
 Still on that period, as a member of the National Education Council, with Emília Nadal, he wrote the report "Arts Education, Aesthetic Education and the internationalization of Knowledge", published in 1998.